AltheaOlofsson/TheFinalRepo/README.md

 - structure.UML

-This is a file that generate an image
+This is a file that generates a structured image, to accurately portray the hierarchy of the classes/features.

 ### PlantUML